 Believe it or not, you can assume the identity of another computer online.
 Both a VPN and an RDP will do that for you, but they’ll give you different degrees of power and are used for different things.
 This comparison of VPN vs RDP (Remote Desktop Protocol) will tell you which one is right for you.

 Is a VPN the same as a remote desktop?
-VPN and RDP services are similar in a sense, so it’s easy to understand why some people might get them confused.
+No!
+They serve a similar function, but where a VPN gives you access to a secure network, RDP focuses on providing remote access to a specific computer.
 Both will (usually) encrypt your traffic in one way or another, and both will grant you private access to a server or device that might be thousands of miles away.

 Here’s the easiest way to understand the difference between RDP and VPN:

 An RDP works by creating a virtual connection between you and a remote computer.
 Have you ever watched a live stream or a video where someone broadcasts what they’re doing on their screen?
 With an RDP, the computer broadcasts its screen to you and allows you to control it.
 You can use the files, programs, and computing power on the host computer from a client computer that’s potentially thousands of miles away.

 The advantage of RDP over a VPN is that all of the power of the remote host machine is at your disposal.
 If there’s special software that you can only have on the host machine or if the host machine is more capable of performing computationally difficult tasks like detailed renders, then RDP can be a powerful tool.
 You can be using a laptop and still command the power of a supercomputer.